voxpupuli/puppet-jira/README.md

 #####`$staging_or_deploy`

-Choose whether to use nanlui-staging, or mkrakowitzer-deploy.
+Choose whether to use nanliu-staging, or mkrakowitzer-deploy.
-Defaults to 'staging' to use nanlui-staging as it is puppetlabs approved.
+Defaults to 'staging' to use nanliu-staging as it is puppetlabs approved.
 Alternative option is 'deploy' to use mkrakowitzer-deploy.

 #####`$service_manage`